2026 UEFA European Under-19 Championship

-The 2026 UEFA European Under-19 Championship will be the 23rd edition of the UEFA European Under-19 Championship (73rd edition if the Under-18 and Junior era is also included), the annual international youth football championship organised by UEFA for the men's under-19 national teams of Europe.
-Wales, which were selected by UEFA on 26 September 2023, will host the tournament.
-A total of 8 teams will play in the tournament, with players born on or after 1 January 2007 eligible to participate.
+The 2026 UEFA European Under-19 Championship was the 23rd edition of the UEFA European Under-19 Championship and the 73rd edition if the Under-18 and Junior eras are also included.
+It was the annual international youth football championship organised by UEFA for the men's under-19 national teams of Europe.
+Wales, which was selected by UEFA on 26 September 2023, hosted the tournament from 28 June to 11 July 2026.
+A total of eight teams played in the tournament, with players born on or after 1 January 2007 eligible to participate.

-Same as previous editions held in even-numbered years, the tournament acted as the UEFA qualifiers for the FIFA U-20 World Cup.
-The top five teams of the tournament qualified for the 2027 FIFA U-20 World Cup in Azerbaijan and Uzbekistan as the UEFA representatives.
-If Azerbaijan finishes in the top four, the team that ranked fifth and sixth in the final stage would also qualify.
+As with previous editions held in even-numbered years, the tournament acted as the UEFA qualification tournament for the FIFA U-20 World Cup.
+The four semi-finalists qualified for the 2027 FIFA U-20 World Cup in Azerbaijan and Uzbekistan, while the two third-placed teams in the group stage met in a play-off for another UEFA berth.

+Spain won the tournament and extended their lead in total championships for this age range.

+Despite being the lowest attended edition of the under-19 tournament in history, Football Association of Wales CEO Noel Mooney said that "UEFA have been absolutely delighted with how we've managed this tournament and the delivery of this tournament."

+Wales, making its debut, became the first country to register no points or goals in the tournament since Bulgaria in the 2014 UEFA European Under-19 Championship.
+Wales also set a record with the worst goal difference in tournament history (−14).

 Venues

-The tournament will be hosted in 5 venues: